Don’t ever pay full price when you go to the cinema. I’ve rounded up ALL the deals for Odeon, Vue, Cineworld, Everyman, Picturehouse and more!

 Tesco Clubcard Cineworld deals

 Tesco Clubcard sells vouchers to use at Cineworld.
 You get £1.50 for every 50p of points you use.
-It’s not a bad deal, but I think there are better uses of Tesco Clubcard points – here are my top five.
+It’s not a bad deal, but I think there are better uses of Tesco Clubcard points – here are my top picks.

 Up to 40% off with Tastecard +